 Discuss The Goldfinch by Donna Tartt, 2014 winner of the Pulitzer Prize for Fiction, which combines unforgettably vivid characters, mesmerizing language and breathtaking suspense in an old-fashioned story of loss and obsession, survival and self-invention, and the ruthless conspiracy of fate.

-Discuss Kidnapped by Robert Louis Stevenson, a historical fiction adventure novel set around real 18th-century Scottish events and first published in 1886.
+Discuss Kidnapped by Robert Louis Stevenson, a historical fiction adventure novel set around real 18th century Scottish events and first published in 1886.
 The book raises moral issues around justice and the political situation of the time is portrayed from multiple viewpoints.

 The Cricket on the Hearth: A Fairy Tale of Home by Charles Dickens is the third of his five Christmas novellas, first published in 1845.
 For years, this story was more popular on stage than A Christmas Carol and is praised for its depiction of the Victorian ideal of the happy home.